-This BLOG On The Cost Of Home Ownership Was Written By Gustan Cho NMLS 873293
+This BLOG On Cost Of Home Ownership Versus Its Benefits And Rewards Was Written By Alex Carlucci of Gustan Cho Associates

 Owning your own home is still the American Dream for most Americans.

-- Many times, your new mortgage payments as a homeowner may even be less than your current rental payment.
+Many times, new mortgage payments as a homeowner may even be less than current rental payment renters pay:

-- A home is an investment where you can enjoy your investment and still get an appreciating asset.
+- A home is an investment where owners can enjoy their investment and still get an appreciating asset

 How Much Do I Need To Become A Homeowner?

 There are two types of costs a home buyer needs to come up with to purchase a home.